dandelprado/casmate/question.md

 Prerequisites for CC 111
 Check CC 123 prerequisites

-# Findings
+medical microbiology prerequisite?

-1. Finding 1 fixed
+is there a prereq for subjects

 # Issue

-is there a prereq for subjects
+is there a prereq for medical microbiology?